MarkBind/markbind/docs/devGuide/writingPlugins.md

 ...
 <div id="my-div">
-[Pre-render Placeholder]
 </div>
 ```

 ## Assets

-Plugins can implement the methods `getLinks` and `getScripts` to add additional assets to the page.
+Plugins can implement the methods `getLinks` and `getScripts` to add additional assets to any page.

-- `getLinks(content, pluginContext, frontMatter, utils)`: Called to get link elements to be added to the head of the page.
+- `getLinks(pluginContext, frontMatter, content)`: Called to get link elements to be added to the head of the page.
-  - `content`: The rendered HTML.
   - `pluginContext`: User provided parameters for the plugin.
 This can be specified in the `site.json`.
   - `frontMatter`: The frontMatter of the page being processed, in case any frontMatter data is required.
-  - `utils`: Object containing the following utility functions
-    - `buildStylesheet(href)`: Builds a stylesheet link element with the specified `href`.
-  - Should return an array of strings containing link elements to be added.
-- `getScripts(content, pluginContext, frontMatter, utils)`: Called to get script elements to be added after the body of the page.
   - `content`: The rendered HTML.
+  - **Returns:** an array of strings containing link elements to be added.
+- `getScripts(pluginContext, frontMatter, content)`: Called to get script elements to be added after the body of the page.
   - `pluginContext`: User provided parameters for the plugin.
 This can be specified in the `site.json`.
   - `frontMatter`: The frontMatter of the page being processed, in case any frontMatter data is required.
-  - `utils`: Object containing the following utility functions
-    - `buildScript(src)`: Builds a script element with the specified `src`.
+  - `content`: The rendered HTML.
-  - Should return an array of strings containing script elements to be added.
+  - **Returns:** an array of strings containing script elements to be added.

 <box type="success" header="Local assets">
 <md>